Medical Records Retention Laws by State (2026 Guide)

 Providers may charge only "reasonable, cost-based" fees for copies.
 The fee may include the cost of labor for copying, supplies, and postage.
 It may not include the cost of searching for records, retrieving records, or maintaining records systems.

 For electronic copies of records maintained electronically, providers may charge a flat fee of $6.50 or less (inclusive of all labor, supplies, and postage).
-This flat fee is an alternative to calculating actual costs.
+This flat fee is an alternative to calculating actual costs, not a cap on every request.

 What Providers Cannot Deny